 Switches and breakers labeled "ACC" are blank.
 Both are used for non-factory installed accessories.
-See the Accessory Wiring Color and Fuse/Breaker Size Chart at the end of this chapter for recommended breaker amperages.
+See the Accessory Wiring Color and Fuse/Breaker Size Chart at the end of this chapter for recommended breaker antperages.
 Switch labels are available from your dealer for non-factory installed options.

-Use an outi-corrosion spray on the back of panels and on exposed wires to prevent the rust or corrosion that could lead to an electrical system failure.
+Use on anti-corresion spray on the back of panels and on exposed wires to prevent the rust or corresion that could lead to an electrical system failure.